chaintope/tapyrus-core/doc/fix_transaction_malleability.md

 **Compact blocks**

-As a consequence of this change Compact blocks in Tapyrus also use Immutable transaction Id regardless of the compact block version requested.
+As a consequence of this change Compact blocks in Tapyrus also use Immutable transaction Id to compute the ShortIds regardless of the compact block version requested.
 In bitcoin compact block version 1 is non-witness and version 2 is witness.
-In Tapyrus Witness transaction id used only in transactions that have witness data even when compact block version requested is 2.

 In all RPCs 'txid' is always the Immutable Transaction Id.
 This table summarises RPCs affected by Immutable Transaction Id(hashMalFix), their inputs and outputs